Activities, Lesson Plans, and More

 mBlock is a visual, drag-and-drop platform based on the Scratch programming language.
 It is slightly more advanced than the Scratch platform and allows students to switch back and forth between the visual language and Python.
 Students can create games and animations, as well as code robots and boards.

-Nasa Robotics Lesson Plans
+NASA Robotics Lesson Plans

-Nasa offers K-12 lesson plans to introduce students to robotics in the context of space exploration.
+NASA offers K-12 lesson plans to introduce students to robotics in the context of space exploration.
 Most lesson plans are accompanied by a printout, activity, and background video.

 EDex Robotics Courses